tinted-theming/base24/file.md

 # File Guidelines
-Base24 specifies the format of two types of files: scheme files, used for defining the colors that are to be assigned to a template when processed by a Builder, and config files, used by templates to pass information to a Builder when using a template.
+Base24 specifies the format of two types of files: scheme files, used for defining the colours that are to be assigned to a template when processed by a Builder, and config files, used by templates to pass information to a Builder when using a template.

 ## Template Config Files
-Template files reside in a templates `templates` folder and have the name `config.yaml`.
+Template files reside in a `templates` folder and have the name `config.yaml`.
 These files have the following example structure:

 ```yaml
 default: